Sockstress

-Sockstress is a method that is used to attack servers on the Internet and other networks utilizing TCP, including Windows, Mac, Linux, BSD and any router or other internet appliance that accepts TCP connections.
-The method does this by attempting to use up local resources in order to crash a service or the entire machine, essentially a denial of service attack.
+Sockstress is a method of attacking servers and other devices that accept TCP connections on the Internet and other TCP-based networks.
+This method depletes local resources in order to crash a service or an entire machine, essentially functioning as a denial-of-service attack.

-Sockstress was developed as internal proof-of-concept by the late Jack C. Louis at Outpost24.
+Sockstress was developed as an internal proof-of-concept by the late Jack C. Louis at Outpost24.
 Louis discovered anomalies using Unicornscan to test and probe networks for corporate security, which led to the development of Sockstress.
 The concept was first demonstrated in September 2008.
 The researchers had planned on releasing more details at the T2 conference in Finland where they demonstrated the attacks.
 They instead chose to continue to work closely with, and give more time to, the vendor and standards communities.

-In a blog entry they said "We are not putting them [the vendors] under undue pressure to get poorly implemented rushed fixes out."
+In a blog entry, they said "We are not putting them [the vendors] under undue pressure to get poorly implemented rushed fixes out."

 A proof-of-concept tool, Nkiller2, that demonstrated an attack similar to sockstress was released by Fotis Chantzis aka ithilgore on Phrack ezine.
 Nkiller2 works completely statelessly, using packet-parsing techniques and virtual states, and exploits an inherent mechanism of TCP, the Persist Timer, thus being able to perform and infinitely prolong a generic DoS attack with a minimal amount of network traffic.

 About Sockstress

 Sockstress is a user-land TCP socket stress framework that can complete arbitrary numbers of open sockets without incurring the typical overhead of tracking state.
-Once the socket is established, it is capable of sending TCP attacks that target specific types of kernel and system resources such as Counters, Timers, and Memory Pools.
-Obviously, some of the attacks described here are considered "well known".
-However, the full effects of these attacks is less known.
-Further, there are more attacks yet to be discovered/documented.
-As researchers document ways of depleting specific resources, attack modules could be added into the tree of socksframework.
+Once the socket is established, it is capable of sending TCP attacks targeting specific types of kernel and system resources such as Counters, Timers, and Memory Pools.
+Some of the attacks described here are considered "well-known"; however, the full effects of these attacks are less known.
+Furthermore, there are more attacks yet to be discovered or documented.
+As researchers document ways of depleting specific resources, attack modules could be added to the tree of the sockstress framework.

 The sockstress attack tool consists of two main parts: